mcraig-ibme/fsl_sub/README.md

 * ll_env=None

 This returns a tuple consisting of the queue and the number of slots required for the specified job parameters.

+## Writing Plugins

+Inside the plugins folder there is a template - template_plugin.py that can be modified to add support for different grid submission engines.
+This file should be renamed to fsl_sub_plugin_<method>.py and placed somewhere on the Python search path.
+Inside the plugin change METHOD_NAME to <method> and then modify the functions appropriately.
+The submit function carries out the job submission, and aims to either generate a command line with all the job arguments or to build a job submission script.
+The arguments should be added to the command_args list in the form of option flags and lists of options with arguments.
+Also provide a fsl_sub_<method>.yml file that provides the default configuration for the module.